NessDisk/Crewild/README.md

 package + setting folder

 steps:
-1. download.
+1. Download.
-2. create a new project unity version 2019.3.0a10.
+2. Create a new project unity version 2019.3.0a10.
-3. replace the setting folder in nuew proyect Unity.
+3. Replace the setting folder in nuew proyect Unity.
-4. extrac package Crewild.
+4. Extrac package Crewild.